 Now in its second decade, the Bard Early College network serves over 2,600 students in campuses in Lower Manhattan, Queens, Harlem and Hudson, New York; Newark, New Jersey; New Orleans, Louisiana; Cleveland, Ohio; and Baltimore, Maryland.
 Since 2003, Bard College has awarded 2,668 A.A. degrees to its early college students.

-Bard High School Early College (BHSEC) Cleveland – East Campus, a partnership between Bard College and Cleveland Metropolitan School District (CMSD), invites applications for a faculty member in Science (Biology and/or Chemistry) to join our faculty for the academic year beginning in August 2018.
+Bard High School Early College (BHSEC) Cleveland – East Campus, a partnership between Bard College and Cleveland Metropolitan School District (CMSD), invites applications for a faculty member in Science (Biology and/or Chemistry) to join our faculty.

 BHSEC seeks candidates able to teach science at the high school and college levels, specifically biology or chemistry; candidates will teach courses in their fields of specialization, as well as interdisciplinary courses in the Sciences.

 - Participate in curriculum development (especially for new elective courses).

 - Commitment to regular and ongoing professional development.

 - Commitment to working with students individually and in small groups through tutoring, office hours and advising outside of regular class time.

 - Communicate regularly with administrators, parents and other stakeholders about student progress and engagement.

 - Participate fully in the life of the school, including student advising, club advising, and committee service.